 The most effective financial strategies are based upon experience.
 Optimizing cash flow requires knowledge of how to manage contracts best.
 Simplifying financial analysis requires an understanding of what is and isn’t important.
 Reducing expenses via automation requires the ability to select platforms that provide a tangible benefit and return on investment.
 Crafting a strong financial strategy requires knowing the right questions to ask subordinates and take the right actions based on their answers.

 A good starting point for acquiring some of this knowledge is reading Lavoie’s Guide to Strategic Financial Planning.

 This ebook provides best practices and tips for developing an effective financial strategy.

 However, in many cases, there is no substitute for experience.
-Lavoie has over 25 years of financial planning experience and can manage your accounting for you, allowing you to focus on running and building your business.
+Lavoie CPA has over 25 years of financial planning experience and can manage your accounting for you, allowing you to focus on running and building your business.

 Many CEOs don’t have a background in financial planning yet are expected to develop strategies and make decisions that dramatically impact an organization’s financial health.
 As a result, CEOs make several common mistakes that can dramatically impact their company’s financial health and success.

 Getting too comfortable with “how you do things.”